 I’ve never heard of a plant flourishing solo, without the aid of roots grounded in life-giving soil.
 The

-lack of attachments certainly does leave us hollow inside, not having attachments in itself.
+lack of attachments certainly does leave us hollow inside.

 What I’m Not Saying

 What I’m not saying: I’m not saying that you cannot have growth as a single in times of struggle (you can), and I’m not saying marriage is for everyone (it’s not).
 I’m also not saying that your boyfriend/girlfriend won’t stick it out with you if a crisis springs up.
 I’m only saying there is a uniqueness to marriage that has tied not chained me to my husband in a way that can only be described as a mystery, to borrow the words of St. Paul.
 So if you found someone who is willing to say “yes” to wiping your butt if you were completely unable, please, marry him or her.
 It sounds to me like you may have just found someone who will help bring life, even in the harshest of winters.

 As of today, happy three years of marriage, Michael.
 Thank you for your devoted self-sacrifice and proving to me from your words of insistence before we married that we would still stay best friends.